-Finally, a single-block rate schedule has replaced the previous declining-block rate for off-campus customers.
-The new rate structure has increased awareness and accountability, and is hoped to lead to more efficient use of water.
+Finally, a single-block rate schedule was established in 2006 that replaced the previous declining-block rate for off-campus customers.
+The new rate structure increased awareness and accountability, and lead to more efficient use of water in recent years prior to the majority of off-campus customers being transferred to CWC.